kelvinnmuia/alx-system_engineering-devops/README.md

   * **Web Stack**: Developing full-stack web applications with a focus on both front-end and back-end technologies.
   * **Web Stack Debugging**: Troubleshooting and resolving complex issues within web application stacks.

-## Projects
+## Projects :page_with_curl:

 The projects contained within this repository are structured to progressively build expertise in the following areas:

-## Tasks :page_with_curl:

 **0. System engineering & DevOps - Bash**
   * [0x00.
 Shell, basics](./0x00-shell_basics)